Dijker/nl.hdg.battery/README.md

 # Battery monitor

 With this app you can monitor the battery status of all your devices.

 ## Functionality

-Just adds an app settings page with all battery powered devices and their state.
+Just adds an app settings page with all battery powered devices and their current battery level.

-## Homey firmware v1.5 and v2

-It's Homey 2.0 only...

-## Future
+## Flow

-- Add push notifications
-- Add flow cards
-- etc.
+TIP: There is a nice forum post on [how to get a notification when battery level changed for a device](https://community.athom.com/t/get-a-notification-on-your-phone-on-battery-level-change).

 ## Change Log

 #### 1.0.4
-- Updated readme
+- Added a reference to the forum post on how to to get battery low notifications

 #### 1.0.3
 - Athom api upgrade